 Much like humans, dogs can also build up plaque, tartar, and develop bad breath if their teeth aren’t cleaned regularly.
 So it’s important that you make time to brush your dog’s teeth a couple of times per week.
 You should never use human toothpaste on your dog’s teeth as it contains ingredients that should not be swallowed and some human toothpaste can even contain xylitol which is extremely toxic for dogs.

-You should also get a toothbrush made specifically for dogs as these are more resistant and, if your dog has a longer snout, a human toothbrush can make it very difficult to reach the teeth on the back.
+You should also get a toothbrush or dental chews made specifically for dogs as these are more resistant and, if your dog has a longer snout, a human toothbrush can make it very difficult to reach the teeth on the back.

 Most dogs will only need to be bathed once or twice a month to remove any stubborn dust, dirt, and dead hair.
-But beware that bathing your dog too often will remove the natural oils in its hair and can cause your dog’s coat to become dry and harsh.
+But be aware that bathing your dog too often will remove the natural oils in its hair and can cause your dog’s coat to become dry and harsh.
+This is why you should use shampoo specifically formulated for dogs instead of what you use for yourself.

 To make the process smoother, don’t forget to brush your dog to remove any tangles and mats just as mentioned earlier.
 You’ll also want to use a shampoo that is specially formulated for dogs and use water at room temperature.
 Not too hot that can burn your dog’s skin nor too cold that can make your dog freeze.